Jungian test

 Best for Searchers who want a Jungian test with visible cognitive-function evidence, not only a fast type label.

-Measures All 8 function-attitudes, dominant-inferior tension, behavioral scenarios, stress signals, somatic cues, and attitude direction.
+Maps All 8 function-attitudes, dominant-inferior tension, behavioral scenarios, stress signals, somatic cues, and attitude direction.

 Privacy The free assessment can be started before paying.
 Account features are for saved history and paid report access.